katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - TICK: Once Holly was set up - she started submitting more than just text changes.
 - I remembered a time when another colleague had been coding for about a year - one day he said - seems like all we do every day is go round in circles rewriting each other's code in our own style
 - Sometimes these refectors are important and sometimes they aren't.
 As with everything I am saying - the important thing is to consider what you are doing and why - in the context of your circumstance.
-- "because of Tom's experience, I was careful to try and let her do it her way"
+- "because of his experience, I was careful to try and let her do it her way"
 - Collaboration means everything should not be in your style and the project's style should evolve
 - What is the value in being competative?
 Collaboration is the opposite of heroic leadership.
 - TICK: We talked about not being afraid to write more than "Looks good" + emoji in code reviews